Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 ## Deep Learning in Financial Analysis and Fraud Detection

-Deep Learning, a subset of gadget gaining knowledge of, has emerged as a powerful tool in revolutionizing economic evaluation and fraud detection.
+Deep Learning, a subset of gadget-gaining knowledge, has emerged as a powerful tool in revolutionizing economic evaluation and fraud detection.
 By leveraging complicated neural networks and hierarchical characteristic extraction, deep gaining knowledge of strategies release deeper insights from sizeable and complicated economic information